Multimodal Machine Learning for Automated ICD Coding: Discussion

 For text data, among all ranked evidence extracted, our model is able to identify keywords highly relevant to a specific code.
 For example, ``DM II'' and ``Metformin'' were extracted for E11.9.
 Results reveal that our model is able to identify text snippets that are related to a specific disease, even though the relationship can be indirect.
 Take N17.9 for example, the snippet ``IVDU, states he used heroin, barbiturates, cocaine'' indicates drug abuse could be the cause of acute kidney failure.

 For tabular data, valuable items can be extracted as well, especially where text evidence is not sufficient.
-For example, ``Glucose'' from LABEVENTS and ``Insulin'' from PRESCRIPTIONS were extracted as top evidence for E11.9, which were not found in top ranked keywords from unstructured text.
+For example, ``Glucose'' from LABEVENTS and ``Insulin'' from PRESCRIPTIONS were extracted as top evidence for E11.9, which were not found in top-ranked keywords from unstructured text.

 Interpretation results are affected by the performance of classification.
 For example, items extracted in classes with an AUC score above 0.9 are more relevant than those in class D64.9 with an AUC score around 0.7 (see Figure \ref{fig:auc-f1}).